Europe seeks to break logjam over regime to control banks

-BRUSSELS, Nov 13 EU finance ministers will seek on Tuesday to break an impasse over a new regime to supervise banks, but with much of the plan contested and time running short to agree, the European Union risks seeing this centrepiece reform unravel.
+BRUSSELS EU finance ministers will seek on Tuesday to break an impasse over a new regime to supervise banks, but with much of the plan contested and time running short to agree, the European Union risks seeing this centerpiece reform unravel.

 So far, countries in the euro zone have attempted to contain the financial crisis with piecemeal measures.
 The banking union is the first concerted attempt to integrate the bloc's response to problem lenders to win back confidence.